joaquin-villar/watsonx-langflow-agent/README.md

     - ⚠️ This is the only time you'll see it, so make sure you save it somewhere handy!

 Let's run it!
-Return to your Codespaces Cloud IDE and open a new Terminal window by clicking the `+` sign:
+Return to your Codespaces Cloud IDE and open a new `TERNINAL` window by clicking the `+` sign:

 ![codespaces-new-terminal](./assets/codespaces-new-terminal.png)